 Duke Realty Corp.
-DRE is scheduled to report fourth-quarter and 2019 results on Jan 29, after the market closes.
-The company’s results will likely reflect year-over-year growth in its funds from operations (FFO) per share and revenues.
+DRE is scheduled to report first-quarter 2021 earnings on Apr 28, after the market closes.
+The company’s results are likely to reflect year-over-year growth in both its funds from operations (FFO) per share and revenues.

-Over the preceding four quarters, the company beat the Zacks Consensus Estimate on two occasions and met estimates in the other two, the average beat being 1.5%.
+Over the preceding four quarters, the company beat the Zacks Consensus Estimate on two occasions, matched in another and missed in the other.
+It has a trailing four-quarter negative surprise of 0.11%, on average.
 The graph below depicts this surprise history:

 Duke Realty Corporation Price and EPS Surprise